-KPCC's new iPad app is approaching its 30th day in the App Store, and its reception so far is encouraging.
-We've had mostly 5-star ratings in the App Store, promising engagement metrics, and even some positive press in Nieman Lab.
+KPCC’s new iPad app is approaching its 30th day in the App Store, and its reception so far is encouraging.
+We’ve had 90%+ 5-star ratings in the App Store, promising engagement metrics, and even some positive press in Nieman Lab.

-But it could have easily gone another way.
+But it could have gone another way.
 Every time I ship something new it feels like a hail mary pass, no matter how much I believe in the idea or how well I think we executed.

 Ideas are cheap

 Before we started designing and building the app, we wanted to establish an audience-informed product and editorial focus.
-Because of some logistic setbacks earlier in the project, we had to move quickly or else risk losing momentum.
+Because of some logistic setbacks earlier in the project, we had to move fast or else risk losing momentum.
 We knew what our editorial strengths were, but when it came to delivering news on a tablet we were unsure what jobs we could do most effectively for our audience.
-Being a newsroom in flux complicated matters: we had recently unified the broadcast and digital parts of our operation, and were producing more text and visual journalism than ever before.
-We worried, though, that our audience thought of us only as a radio/audio news brand.
+Being a newsroom in flux complicated matters: we had unified the broadcast and digital parts of our operation, and were producing more text and visual journalism than ever before.
+We worried, though, that our audience thought of us solely as a radio/audio news brand.

 We needed a sign from our audience to point the way, to give us a star to sail our ship by.
-Since focus groups have well-documented biases towards group-think and social desirability, I knew simply asking our customers "what would you like our iPad app to do?" would be unproductive.
-And because we were short on time, recruiting research subjects and scheduling user interviews wasn't possible.
+Since focus groups have well-documented biases towards group-think and social desirability, I knew just asking our customers “what would you like our iPad app to do?” would be unproductive.
+And because we were short on time, recruiting research subjects and scheduling user interviews wasn’t possible.

-We settled on running a remote A/B test with a sample population of our current audience, presenting them with four versions of a landing promoting our upcoming app.
+We settled on running a remote A/B test with a sample population of our current audience, presenting them with four versions of a landing page promoting our upcoming app.
 The design of each page was identical, but we varied the copywriting, presenting a distinct value proposition and key features for the app.

 We crafted value propositions that melded editorial and product strategy, each one promising users a different news experience.
 We tried to make each concept a distinct and compelling offering.
 The concepts broke down like this: